Skip to main content

 A polling information card will be sent to your address with details of your local polling station.
 You do not need to have your polling information card with you when you go to vote.
 However, you should bring a valid form of personal identification such as a passport, a driving licence, a public services card, or an employee or student identity card with a photograph.
 Other forms of identification are also acceptable.
 A full list of valid identification can be found here.

-Casting your vote in the General Election
+Casting your vote in a general election

 When you arrive at your polling station, you will be asked for your name and address.
 You may also be asked for a valid form of I.D.
 If polling station staff are satisfied with your details, and your name is on the Register of Electors, they will stamp a ballot paper and give it to you.
 You can then take your ballot paper into a private voting booth.